 Research/compare over 240 pellet grills/smokers on sale today

 In this post, I’m going to review the features of the Cookshack/Fast Eddy’s residential pellet grill/smoker range.
-These are full stainless steel units, therefore they fit in the Luxury pellet grill class category.
+These are full stainless steel units, therefore, they fit in the Luxury pellet grill class category.

 Introduction To Cookshack/Fast Eddy Wood Pellet Grills/Smokers

-While the PG500 and PG1000 are residential pellet grill/smokers they are manufactured from the same stainless steel and use a similar control system found in Cookshacks commercial equipment.
+While the PG500 and PG1000 are residential pellet grills/smokers, they are manufactured from the same stainless steel and use a similar control system found in Cookshacks commercial equipment.